Chlorodifluoromethane: R-22, retrofit using substitute refrigerants

 The energy efficiency and system capacity of systems designed for R-22 is slightly greater using R-22 than the available substitutes.

 R-407A is for use in low- and medium-temp refrigeration.
 Uses a polyolester (POE) oil.

 R-407C is for use in air conditioning.
 Uses a minimum of 20 percent POE oil.

-R-407F is for use in medium- and low-temperature refrigeration applications (supermarkets, cold storage, and process refrigeration); direct expansion system design only.
-Uses a POE oil.

-R-407H is for use in medium- and low-temperature refrigeration applications (supermarkets, cold storage, and process refrigeration); direct expansion system design only.
-Uses a POE oil.
+R-407F and R-407H are for use in medium- and low-temperature refrigeration applications (supermarkets, cold storage, and process refrigeration); direct expansion system design only.
+They use a POE oil.

-R-421A is for use in "air conditioning split systems, heat pumps, supermarket pak systems, dairy chillers, reach-in storage, bakery applications, refrigerated transport, self-contained display cabinets, and walk-in coolers."
+R-421A is for use in "air conditioning split systems, heat pumps, supermarket pak systems, dairy chillers, reach-in storage, bakery applications, refrigerated transport, self-contained display cabinets, and walk-in coolers".
 Uses mineral oil (MO), Alkylbenzene (AB), and POE.

 R-422B is for use in low-, medium-, and high-temperature applications.
 It is not recommended for use in flooded applications.

 R-422C is for use in medium- and low-temperature applications.
 The TXV power element will need to be changed to a 404A/507A element and critical seals (elastomers) may need to be replaced.

 R-422D is for use in low-temp applications, and is mineral oil compatible.

 R-424A is for use in air conditioning as well as medium-temp refrigeration temperature ranges of 20 to 50˚F. It works with MO, alkylbenzenes (AB), and POE oils.

 R-427A is for use in air conditioning and refrigeration applications.
 It does not require all the mineral oil to be removed.
 It works with MO, AB, and POE oils.

 R-434A is for use in water cooled and process chillers for air conditioning and medium- and low-temperature applications.
 It works with MO, AB, and POE oils.

 R-438A (MO-99) is for use in low-, medium-, and high-temperature applications.
 It is compatible with all lubricants.

 R-458A is for use in air conditioning and refrigeration applications, without capacity or efficiency loss.
 Works with MO, AB, and POE oils.

-R-32 or HFC-32 (difluoromethane) is for use in air conditioning and refrigeration applications. it has zero ozone depletion potential (ODP) [2] and a global warming potential (GWP) index 675 times that of carbon dioxide.
+R-32 or HFC-32 (difluoromethane) is for use in air conditioning and refrigeration applications.
+It has zero ozone depletion potential (ODP) [2] and a global warming potential (GWP) index 675 times that of carbon dioxide.

 Physical properties

 It has two allotropes: crystalline II below 59 K and crystalline I above 59 K and below 115.73 K.

-Next diagram represents the pressure-enthalpy R22 properties, using Refprop 9.0 database, using the International Institute of Refrigeration reference.

-Table of thermal and physical properties of saturated liquid refrigerant 22: